Major Events

 After all such events the first requirement is to assess your capabilities, resources and actions in accordance with your own emergency plan.

-This assessment may be followed with contact with your fellow Local Emergency Group (LEG) members and reporting to the CPRG Emergency Operations Centre (EOC).
-View LEGs by sector or LEGs in an alphabetical list.
+This assessment may be followed with contact with your fellow Local Emergency Group (LEG) members and reporting your status to the CPRG Emergency Operations Centre (EOC).

 Depending on the health implications and requirements for the response, the CPRG EOC will seek and provide further information to assist in coordinating the response if an activation is necessary.
 Information will be provided and regularly updated on this website under the Home page, Current Events.